 - Opting for a more complex and/or time-consuming tool than is really necessary given the simplicity of the analysis and the clarity of the treatment.

-Risk identification is a crucial phase in this management process.
-If this phase is not carried out properly, the other steps are compromised.
-To identify the risks that exist in the field for conveyors, it is a good idea to start the risk management journey by using a checklist, which should be completed during the field inspection of the belt conveyor that is undergoing maintenance or operation.
-Vale that the checklist is also suitable for other stages of the asset's life.
+Risk identification is a phase of paramount importance in this management process.
+If this phase is not carried out properly, the remaining steps are compromised.
+To identify existing risks in the field involving conveyors, it is advisable to begin the risk management process by using a checklist, which should be completed during the on-site inspection of the belt conveyor undergoing maintenance or in operation.
+In addition, vale that the checklist is also suitable for the other stages of the asset’s life cycle.

 Checklist for risk management

-The checklist should be drawn up based on compliance with the standards corresponding to the object, as well as the expertise of the team involved.
-After completing the checklist, a brainstorming or consolidation meeting is recommended.
+The development of the checklist should be based on compliance with the relevant standards, as well as the expertise of the team involved.
+Following that, a brainstorming session or a meeting to finalize the checklist is recommended.

 In this way, undesirable hazards can be grouped so that a probability and impact associated with each risk can be assigned.
 Therefore, in addition to the checklist, another tool can be used to identify risks associated with the checklist.

-Risk management requires deciding on the level and priority of hazards.
-At this stage, risks can be determined as tolerable, unacceptable or subject to mitigation.
+Subsequently, for risk management purposes, it is necessary to determine the level and priority of the hazards.
+At this stage, risks can be classified as tolerable, unacceptable, or mitigable.

 During the risk treatment stage, existing controls are evaluated and the need for new supplies to mitigate or eliminate the danger is defined.
 In this process, there is a great deal of interaction between the assessment and treatment of the threat.
 At all times, as recommended in the risk standards, attention must be paid to monitoring the stages of the analysis, as well as communicating the study carried out efficiently to all those involved.